chris-kobrzak/mac-boot-chime-muter/README.md

 If you use keyboard shortcuts for immediately shutting down or restarting the computer (`Ctrl-Alt-Cmd-Eject/PowerOff` or `Ctrl-Cmd-Eject/PowerOff`, respectively), this tool is not going to work.
-This is because OS X seems to ignore login and logout hooks in such scenarios.
+This is because macOS/OS X seems to ignore login and logout hooks in such scenarios.

 Notes for techies